BrunoPosa/C-RayTracer/README.md

 # C-RayTracer [miniRT]

 A minimalist raytracer in C powered by MLX42.
-It parses `.rt` scene files and renders simple 3D scenes with ambient and diffuse lighting in real time.
+It parses `.rt` scene files and renders simple 3D scenes with ambient and diffuse lighting.

 ---